shivammathur/setup-php/README.md

 ### Force Update

-> Update to latest patch of PHP versions.
+> Update to the latest patch of PHP versions.

 - Pre-installed PHP versions on the GitHub Actions runner are not updated to their latest patch release by default.
 - You can specify the `update` environment variable to `true` to force update to the latest release.